A Recursive Partitioning Approach for Dynamic Discrete Choice Modeling in High Dimensional Settings: Hyper-parameter Optimization Experiments

-The total split for each partition is the total of times their parents have selected to be split.
-If the total split for a partition is 5, it means that it takes five splits from $\Q$ to get to that partition.
-Note that the total split of a partition is negatively correlated with the size of the partition.
+The total number of splits for each partition is the total of times their parents have selected to be split.
+If the total split for a partition is 5, it means that it takes five splits from $\Pii_0$ to get to this partition.
+Note that the total number of splits of a partition is negatively correlated with the size of the partition.

 We also vary the replacement cost for each partition to add a decision variation to the model that is not caused by state transition.
 The replacement cost of a partition is calculated based on the range of its first 10 variables as the following.